ryssbowh/craft-themes/README.md

 ## Known issues

 - When adding fields for the first time to the user layout, it needs to be saved twice for the themes fields to be created.
 The following times work normally.
+[Github issue](https://github.com/craftcms/cms/issues/10237)

 ## Documentation